hanjingo/doc/interview.md

 #### Level-Order traversal of a binary tree.
 Process each level layer by layer, storing nodes in a list.
 Classic for breadth-first search.

 Using BFS(Breadth First Search) level order raversal a binary tree, using a linked list container to save the node value.

 For more info, see: [Binary Tree](ALGO/binary_tree.md), [Binary Tree Problem](ALGO/LEET_CODE/binary_tree.md)

+#### Counting the number of leaf nodes in a binary tree.

+Count leaf nodes by traversing the tree and incrementing a counter whenever we find a node with no children.
+Both recursive and iterative approaches work in O(n) time with O(h) space, where h is the tree height.

+For more info, see: [Binary Tree](ALGO/binary_tree.md), [Binary Tree Problem](ALGO/LEET_CODE/binary_tree.md)